kplindegaard/smbus2/README.rst

 It was designed from the ground up with two goals in mind:

 1. It should be a drop-in replacement of smbus.
 The syntax shall be the same.
-2. Use the inherent i2c structs and unions to a greater extend than other pure Python implementations like `pysmbus <https://github.com/bjornt/pysmbus>`_ does.
+2. Use the inherent i2c structs and unions to a greater extent than other pure Python implementations like `pysmbus <https://github.com/bjornt/pysmbus>`_ does.
 By doing so, it will be more feature complete and easier to extend.

 Currently supported features are:

 * Get i2c capabilities (I2C_FUNCS)
+* read_byte
 * write_byte
 * read_byte_data
 * write_byte_data